OsamaAshraf01/Al-Baheth/README.md

 $cp .env.example .env
 ```

-Then, set your environment variables in the `.env` file.

-- Update `.env` with your credentials.
+Then, set your environment variables in the `.env` file, and update values with your credentials.

 ## Run the FastAPI Server